-{ \bf Performance}\\ To illustrate and compare the quantum enhancement, we consider probing a simple sample which has a single absorption line at frequency $m \omega_r$.
-Mathematically, this means $\kappa_m=\kappa<1$ and phase shift $\theta_m=\theta\neq 0$ among transparent backgrounds $\kappa_{n}=1$ and $\theta_{n}=0$ for all $n\neq m$ (see Fig.~\ref{fig:schematic}e).
-We will evaluate the performance with local SNR---local in the sense that it originates from Fisher information for the local estimation of parameter $\sqrt{\kappa}$.
-In Methods, we also present a global SNR that we adopt in Fig.~\ref{fig:DivVsHet_SNR} c and d.
-Below, we summarize our results in the example, while the details of the analyses and the general case of arbitrary sample absorption and non-uniform combs can be found in the Appendix.
+To illustrate and compare the quantum enhancement, we consider probing a simple sample with a single absorption line at \QZ{unknown} frequency $m \omega_r$ (see Fig.~\ref{fig:schematic}e).
+Mathematically, this means $\kappa_m=\kappa<1$ and phase shift $\theta_m=\theta\neq 0$ among transparent backgrounds $\kappa_{n}=1$ and $\theta_{n}=0$ for all $n\neq m$. \QZ{Here $\kappa_m$ and $\theta_m$ apply to the frequency region $[m \omega_r-2N\Delta \omega_r,m \omega_r+2N\Delta \omega_r]$, affecting both the comb line and sideband.} We benchmark the local SNR using the Fisher information for parameter $\sqrt{\kappa}$.
+Below, we summarize our results in the single-absorption-line example, while the details of the analyses, \QZZ{global SNR analyses, phase sensing}, and the general case of arbitrary sample absorption and non-uniform combs can be found in \cite{supp}.
 We will focus on the $M\gg G_A, G_B$ limit to simplify the expressions.

 For heterodyne detection (Fig.~\ref{fig:schematic}a) with intra-comb-line squeezing (Fig.~\ref{fig:schematic}c), the inverse local SNR